Better Dressage Scores is an online schooling show designed to improve your dressage scores without breaking the bank.

 See the steps above in yellow?
 I’m not kidding.
 That’s basically all there is to it.

-Before the deadline of each month’s show, click this link to find the dressage test you want to submit, add it to your cart, and submit your video at checkout.
+Before the deadline of each month’s show, click this link to find the dressage test you want to submit, add it to your cart, and submit the link to your video in the “notes” section of checkout.
 If you don’t see the test you are looking for, feel free to contact us.

-Then, on the last day of each month, scores will be posted, your test will be emailed to you, and ribbons will be sent out!
+Then, on the last day of each month, scores and tests will be posted and ribbons will be sent out!

 How do I submit my video?

-On the checkout page, you can either upload your video directly or you can paste the link to your YouTube video in the comments section.
+On the checkout page, simply paste the link to your video in the “notes” section.

 Can I submit multiple videos?